-1 otal
+To otal

 Per share No exercise Full exercise

 Public offering price \$ \$ \$

 Underwriting discounts and commissions

 Proceeds, before expenses, to us

-We estimate expenses payable by us in connection with this offering, other than the underwriting discounts and commissions referred to above, will be approximately \$\,\) .
-We have agreed to reimburse the underwriter for expenses relating to this offering of up to \$\,\) .
+We estimate expenses payable by us in connection with this offering, other than the underwriting discounts and commissions referred to above, will be approximately \$.
+We have agreed to reimburse the underwriter for fees and disbursements related to its legal counsel in an amount not to exceed \$50,000 in the aggregate.